hassan-akhter/a-b_testing/README.md

 ## About Me

-I'm Hassan, a student targeting Data roles.
+I'm Hassan, a Erasmus student targeting Data roles.
 This project is part of my portfolio as I move from studying data concepts to actually applying them on real datasets.

 Feel free to connect or give feedback — always looking to improve.